Friedrich Freiherr Kress von Kressenstein: Early life

 Kress came from a patrician family in Nuremberg.
 His father, Georg Kress von Kressenstein (1840–1911), was a high court judge.
 Kress von Kressenstein joined the Bavarian army as an ensign in the artillery in 1888.
 He was appointed as Second Lieutenant on 6 March 1890.
 On 1 October 1895, he joined the Bavarian War Academy and graduated in September 1898.
 He continued his general staff education until 1914.
-With Otto Liman von Sanders, Kressenstein was sent to Ottoman Empire and served as the commander of the Ottoman field artillery school.
+With Otto Liman von Sanders, Kressenstein was sent to the Ottoman Empire and served as the commander of the Ottoman field artillery school.